Sketch and shift: a robust decoder for compressive clustering: Conclusion

 This project was supported by the AllegroAssai ANR project ANR-19-CHIA-0009.
-The authors thank the Blaise Pascal Center for the computational means.
-It uses the SIDUS \citep{QuCo13} solution developed by Emmanuel Quemener.
+The authors thank the Blaise Pascal Center (CBP) for the computational means.
+It uses the SIDUS solution developed by \cite{QuCo13}.